Super-Protocol/docs/docs/developers/fundamentals/orders.md

 Orders are accessible openly on blockchain.
 While the contents inside the TEE are confidential, the general information about the order is available to anyone, just like any crypto wallet.

-For instance you can view this offer: https://marketplace.superprotocol.com/order/57848 - but you won't know who the owner is or what is happening inside the TEE.
+For instance, you can view this order: [https://marketplace.superprotocol.com/order/101](https://marketplace.superprotocol.com/order/101) - but you won't know who the owner is, what site is deployed inside the TEE, or what domain its using.

 ### Cost of the order